Analysis | Proposed legislation in Florida resurrects an old assumption about same-sex couples

 That essay was probably a response, in part, to one written by a conservative activist named Richard Vigilante two weeks prior.

-A curriculum proposed in New York City schools that would includes those books, Vigilante wrote, “instructs teachers to teach first graders, through books, games and other lessons, ‘to acknowledge the positive aspects of each type of household,’ including gay and lesbian parents.
+A curriculum proposed in New York City schools that would include those books, Vigilante wrote, “instructs teachers to teach first graders, through books, games and other lessons, ‘to acknowledge the positive aspects of each type of household,’ including gay and lesbian parents.
 It is based on the vain hope that if we teach the nice children that homosexuality is O.K., the bullies will stop beating up gays in the schoolyard or on the streets.”
-He later added that “[g]ay bashing is not a right; it is a wrong and we should teach that” — a sentiment followed immediately with, “On the other hand …”
+He later added: “Gay bashing is not a right; it is a wrong and we should teach that” — a sentiment followed immediately with, “On the other hand …”

 Time has shown that while gay people are still attacked for being gay, there is evidence that as acceptance of gay relationships has increased, such incidents have become less frequent.
 But physical assaults on gay people are only the most violent forms of attacks.
 I cannot speak to the experience of being gay, but I suspect that gay Americans face fewer acts of overt hostility now than they did in 1992.

 What the legislation in Florida doesn’t make clear is what “instruction on sexual orientation” means.
 Does it mean that you can’t plan for a class discussion on Pride Month?
-That you can’t read “Heather Has Two Mommies?”
+That you can’t read “Heather Has Two Mommies”?
 We use the words “sexual orientation” to describe gay people, but the slippery slope is obvious.
 Is the state of Florida willing to argue that reading a book about a girl with two mothers is a discussion of “sexual orientation” but a book about a kid with a mother and a father isn’t?

 This may seem obviously hyperbolic.
 But consider what happened in 1994 when the U.S. Senate proposed cutting funding for schools that “teach acceptance of homosexuality as a way of life.”
 The Times described advocacy from Sen. Robert Smith (R-N.H.):